Aircraft of the Battle of Britain: Main types: Hurricane, Spitfire and Bf 109

 The most famous fighter aircraft used in the Battle of Britain were the British Hawker Hurricane and Supermarine Spitfire Mk I, and the German Messerschmitt Bf 109 E variant (Emil) single-engined fighters.
 Although the Spitfire had attracted more attention from the public, the Hurricanes were more numerous and were responsible for most of the German losses, especially in the early part of the battle.
 The turn-around time (re-arm and refuel) for the Spitfire was 26 minutes, while the Hurricane's was 9 minutes, which increased its effectiveness.

 Many of the Spitfires used in the battle were purchased privately.
 Money raised by towns, companies, clubs or individuals was used to buy Spitfires for £5,000 each with the purchaser having naming rights.
 Queen Wilhelmina of the Netherlands donated £215,000 to purchase 43 Spitfires.

 X4474, a late production Mk I of 19 Squadron flown by Sergeant Jennings in September 1940.

 The Spitfire and Bf 109E were well-matched in speed and agility, and both were somewhat faster than the Hurricane.
 However, the slightly larger Hurricane was regarded as an easier aircraft to fly and was effective against Luftwaffe bombers.
 The Royal Air Force's preferred tactic was to deploy the Hurricanes against formations of bombers and to use the Spitfires against the fighter escorts.
 The view from the "blown" clear cockpit hood of the Spitfire was considered fair, while upwards good; view to the rear was considered fair for a covered cockpit.
-The curved plexiglass windscreen however was very bad optically and caused considerable distortion, which made long-distance visual scanning difficult.
+The curved Perspex windscreen however was very bad optically and caused considerable distortion, which made long-distance visual scanning difficult.
 Spitfire pilot Jeffrey Quill made recommendations for the installation of "optically true" glass into the side panels to solve the problem.
 The Hurricane had a higher seating position, which gave the pilot a better view over the nose than the Spitfire.
 The upper canopy panels of the Bf 109 through its E-3 subtype were curved, while the E-4 and later Emil subtypes were modified for better visibility with flat panels and the new design was often retrofitted to earlier 109s.